The Arc of Tennessee ®

 Si tiene un niño o miembro de la familia con una incapacidad intelectual o de desarrollo, puede contactuar Pathfinder a: 615-875-5083 para recibir más información sobre recursos y servicios.

-Our Saturday, April 12, 2014 2nd annual Hearts Take Flight Pull-a-Plane Challenge fundraising event was a success!
+The 2nd annual Hearts Take Flight Pull-a-Plane Challenge fundraising event was a success!
 Twelve teams of 10 pulled an airplane across the tarmac to raise money for The Arc Tennessee!
 To see photos and awards, click HERE.
 Watch The Arc TN Flyers pull!

-Registration is open for the Tennessee Disability MegaConference!
+The 2014 convention was a success.
 For details go to the MegaConference website by clicking HERE.